Revised: 1st September 2018

 8. Each member society will be eligible to have a member on the FAVS committee.
 The representative can be either the President of the respective farm veterinary societies or an alternatively nominated member.

-9. FAVS will meet via Skype at least quarterly with additional meetings to be scheduled as required.
+9. FAVS will meet via VideoChat at least quarterly with additional meetings to be scheduled as required - this will be subsequent to regular messenger chat to discuss issues and developments

 Roles of the committee positions